davidcastel/davidcastel/README.md

 </p>

 Here are a couple of things that I am currently up to:
- - :computer: Currently focused in web-devlopment while being 99.9% clueless all the time
+ - :computer: Currently focused in web-devlopment while also training my body to endure marathons
- - :art: Currently focused on front-end Development but I am interested in back-end Development
+ - :art: Currently focused on front-end Development but I am interested in back-end Development, with a sprinkle of database management
  - 🌱 Trying to better my current skills
- - :thinking: Trying to figure out what _JaVaScRiPt_ is
+    - [ improve problem solving skills, understand expressJS better, learn to manage data more efficiently]
- - ⚡ Just doing quarantine things
+ - :thinking: Having fun to figuring out _JaVaScRiPt_
- - :godmode: Currently working through the Odin Project
+ - :godmode: Currently working through the Odin Project - The JavaScript Focus